 From January 15 to February 5, 2021, I co-organized a series of webinars under the title “Flourishing in a New Era: Conversations around Ethics, Sustainability and Spirituality” with the Bombay-based S. P. Jain Institute of Management and Research.

-In March 2021 I have been appointed as Associate Member at Blackfriars Hall, University of Oxford.
-In Oxford mí task is to work with Peter Rona on projects related to Virtues and Economics.
+In March 2021, I have been appointed as Associate Member at Blackfriars Hall, University of Oxford.
+In Oxford my main task is to work with Peter Rona on projects related to Virtues and Economics.

 In May 2021 I published a paper entitled “Frugality, Intrinsic Value of Nature, and Wellbeing Oriented Businesses” in English and Chinese in The Journal of the Macau Ricci Institute.

 The paper suggests three key ideas that are crucial to change the economic paradigm towards an economy oriented to the common good based on solidarity and fairness.
-These are frugality in consumption and production, acknowledging the intrinsic value of nature, and developing wellbeing oriented businesses.
+These are frugality in consumption and production, acknowledging the intrinsic value of nature, and developing wellbeing oriented business practices.

 (1) Frugality in Consumption and Production